GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 And God said, "Let the land tenderly-shoot-up tender-shoot, herb seeding seed, fruit tree making fruit after its kind, which has its seed in it, over the land."
 And it was so.

-And the land brought forth grass, herb seeding seed after its kind, and tree making fruit which has its seed in it after its kind.
+And the land brought-out tender-shoot, herb seeding seed after its kind, and tree making fruit which has its seed in it after its kind.
 And God saw, that it was good.

 And evening was,